hmrc/play-frontend-hmrc/README.md

 ### Creating consistent page headings

+> **Warning**
+> The [hmrc guidance for creating headings with a section (caption)](https://design.tax.service.gov.uk/hmrc-design-patterns/page-heading/) has recently changed.
+The following helpers are still available but this is no longer the recommended approach.
+Consult the linked documentation for examples of the new recommendation.

 The `HmrcPageHeadingLabel` and `HmrcPageHeadingLegend` helpers let you use a label or legend as a page heading with a section (caption) displayed above it.